-Why can’t coastal road produce a Marathi tune: MNS leader Amit Thackeray | Science-Environment
+Why can’t Coastal Road produce a Marathi tune: MNS leader Amit Thackeray | Science-Environment

-Maharashtra Navnirman Sena leader Amit Thackeray has questioned why a Marathi song tune cant be produced on the coastal road after the Brihanmumbai Municipal Corporation unveiled the countrys first musical road that plays Jai Ho.
-In a post on X, the MNS leader described the coastal road as an ambitious project for Mumbai and said development must reflect Maharashtras traditions.
+Maharashtra Navnirman Sena leader Amit Thackeray has questioned why a Marathi tune cannot be produced on the Coastal Road after the Brihanmumbai Municipal Corporation unveiled the countrys first musical road there, which plays Jai Ho.
+In a post on X, the MNS leader described the Coastal Road as an ambitious project for Mumbai and said development must reflect Maharashtras traditions.

 - Country: